tjohnson314/sql-docs/docs/sql-server/azure-arc/troubleshoot-extension.md

 [!INCLUDE [sqlserver](../../includes/applies-to-version/sqlserver.md)]

-Query Azure Resource Graph to identify the state the Azure extension for SQL Server on your Azure Arc-enabled servers.
+Use Azure Resource Graph to identify the state the Azure extension for SQL Server on your Azure Arc-enabled servers.
 This article demonstrates queries that identify unhealthy extensions.

 > [!TIP]
 > If you're not already familiar, learn about Azure Resource Graph: